He was born in the summer of his 27th year

 pecan trees shaded barnyard animals and a menagerie of wild critters that

-on the moon, as if the fires of social change needed more fuel.
-Out of
+we were hell-bent to land a man on the moon, as if the fires of social

-all this energy grew a new awareness, that nature was increasingly threatened
+change needed more fuel.
+Out of all this energy grew a new awareness,

-by the emerging dominance of a single species, Homo sapiens.
+a single species, Homo sapiens.

 By 1967 the only thing left in this rite of passage story was to find